 \subsection{Implications and limitations}

 These results suggest that cross-lingual robustness is a major failure mode for current anti-spoofing models: the same CM can behave very differently across languages, even when the attack generator is held fixed.
-Accordingly, we position LRL-Spoof as a diagnostic corpus for analyzing cross-lingual failure modes, and we emphasize disparity patterns across language pairs and CM families over any single pooled SRR number.
-Practically, this motivates (i) robustness-oriented training and evaluation that explicitly targets language shift, (ii) reporting cross-lingual disparity metrics rather than only language-matched results, and (iii) developing model designs that discourage reliance on language- or phonotactics-specific artifacts.
+Accordingly, we position LRLspoof as a diagnostic corpus for analyzing cross-lingual failure modes, and we emphasize disparity patterns across language pairs and CM families over any single pooled SRR number.
+This motivates training/evaluation that targets language shift, reporting cross-lingual disparity rather than only language-matched results, and model designs that avoid language-specific artifacts.

-Our study is limited by spoof-only evaluation and by dependence on the external calibration benchmarks, which may not cover the full diversity of languages and recording conditions encountered in practice.
-Importantly, we cannot simply add bonafide speech from other datasets: models may learn to discriminate domain A vs. domain B rather than spoof vs. bonafide.
-Therefore, adding bonafide data requires collecting matched bonafide speech under comparable conditions and training/evaluating with protocols that explicitly account for this.
+Our evaluation is deliberately spoof-only.
+We do not include target-language bona fide speech because simply adding bona fide from existing datasets would introduce a domain confound: a countermeasure could learn to discriminate domain A vs. domain B rather than bona fide vs. spoof.
+A sound target-language benchmark would instead require matched bona fide recordings collected under comparable language, speaker, text, and channel conditions.
+We position LRLspoof as a spoof-side cross-lingual stress test for existing CMs in a zero-shot setting.
+This design inherits the dependence on external calibration benchmarks (sec.~\ref{sec:threshold_calib}), which may not span all deployment languages and channels.